icgc-argo/argo-docs/docs/data-access/data-download.md

 storage.url=https://score.argo.cancercollaboratory.org
 ```

-Once you have configured your `application.yaml`, you will be ready to initiate your download.
+Once you have configured your `application.properties`, you will be ready to initiate your download.
 Run the score-client from within the `/bin` directory using the `download` command.

 ```
 score-client-3.1.1/bin/score-client download --manifest ./directory-path/score-manifest.20200520.tsv --output-dir ./output-directory-path